 Once the executive team approves your application, you can sign your franchise agreement, pay the initial fees, and start working with the site selection team.
 As for whatever else you may need, the company will help until you're ready to open your Phenix Salon Suites franchise.
 It's time to give talented beauty professionals a home!

 This company is seeking new franchisees worldwide.

-This company is seeking new franchisees in the following US states: Alaska, Alabama, Arkansas, Arizona, Colorado, Connecticut, District of Columbia, Delaware, Florida, Georgia, Iowa, Idaho, Kansas, Kentucky, Louisiana, Massachusetts, Maine, Missouri, Mississippi, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, Nevada, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Vermont, West Virginia, Wyoming
+This company is seeking new franchisees in the following US states: Alaska, Alabama, Arkansas, Arizona, California, Colorado, Connecticut, District of Columbia, Delaware, Florida, Georgia, Iowa, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Maine, Michigan, Minnesota, Missouri, Mississippi, Montana, North Carolina, North Dakota, Nebraska, New Hampshire, New Jersey, New Mexico, Nevada, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Vermont, Wisconsin, West Virginia, Wyoming

 - # of Units

 Here’s what you need to know if you’re interested in opening a Phenix Salon Suites franchise.

 Here’s what you can expect to spend to start the business and what ongoing fees the franchisor charges throughout the life of the business.

 Definition: The initial fee paid to a franchisor to join their system